viperleed/viperleed/doc/content/sections/superpos.rst

-It takes the :ref:`delta files<deltaszip>` and the result of the structure search – which at that point is only a set of optimized parameters – and performs the name-giving superposition, i.e. summing up of delta-amplitudes to a final set of beam-amplitudes and intensities.
+It takes the :ref:`delta files<deltaszip>` and the result of the structure search – which at that point is only a set of optimized parameters – and performs the name-giving superposition, i.e., summing up of delta-amplitudes to a final set of beam-amplitudes and intensities.
 Then, it generates an output of theoretical beams in the same format as  yielded by the :ref:`refercence Calculation<ref-calc>` (see :ref:`file FITBEAMS<fitbeams>`).
-Finally, an R factor is calculated based on this file and the files :ref:`Rfactor_plots_superpos.pdf<rfactorplots>` and :ref:`Rfactor_analysis_superpos.pdf<rfactoranalysis>` are produced (see the corresponding sections for details/examples).
+Finally, an |R factor| is calculated based on this file and the files :ref:`Rfactor_plots_superpos.pdf<rfactorplots>` and :ref:`Rfactor_analysis_superpos.pdf<rfactoranalysis>` are produced (see the corresponding sections for details/examples).